gautamkrishnar/socli/README.md

 ##### For Windows
 ###### Method 1 (Using Installer)
 Download and install the latest release of [SoCLI-Setup.exe](https://github.com/gautamkrishnar/socli/releases/latest/) for windows.
 It is a self contained package with all the required dependencies.
 Add SoCLI directory to windows path.
-See [this page](http://windowsitpro.com/systems-management/how-can-i-add-new-folder-my-system-path) for more info.
-If you are running 64bit version of windows add `C:\Program Files (x86)\SoCLI` to the path, else add `C:\Program Files\SoCLI` to the path.
+See [this page](http://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) for more info.
+Add `C:\Program Files (x86)\SoCLI` to the path.
 This method doesn't support the command line updating of SoCLI, you must manually uninstall the program and reinstall the new versions.

 ###### Method 2 (Using PIP)
 [Download and install python](https://www.python.org/downloads/).
 Dont forget to check the option "Add to path".